 Unfortunately, hitting even a modest target as a freelancer can be tough.
 Editors don’t get back to you.
 A story goes from 1,000 words to 250.
 Your buddy really wants you to join him on a trip to Thailand so there’s no way you’re going to work hard that month.
 We’ll talk about trying to sell the same story to multiple outlets later, but for now, start thinking about ways you can create more markets for your work beyond finding new publications.
 Think of it as building islands in various money streams.

 Writers in general sit on a lot of knowledge that can be quite valuable to others.
 Stick with the business long enough and soon you’ll have developed a pretty extensive “library” of experiences that you can tap for other means.
 I’ve traveled twice to China to give keynote addresses about travel.
 Norie Quintos, a long-time writer and editor for National Geographic Traveler magazine, recently became a media consultant.
 She also uses her skills in other innovative ways.
 She helps students apply to universities, a process in the United States that includes writing an essay, as a writing coach.
 They do the work.
 She just guides them through their own story.

 Finding ways to generate passive income can really take the pressure off of hitting your business plan goals.
 Matthew Kepnes, better known online as “Nomadic Matt,” scaled his travel blog up to now include travel guides, a school, and partnerships with other travel-related industries, like World Nomads.
-Will Hatton, aka the Broke Backpacker, played a similar game, scaling his writing up to include guided tours to the places he knows the most about.
+Will Hatton played a similar game, scaling his writing up to include guided tours to the places he knows the most about.